woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Alexandra**: Hello, Richard.
 I found your bag!

 **Richard**: Oh, thank you!
 Thank you!
-Um...Alexandra, let me introduce you.
+Um...
+Alexandra, let me introduce you.
 This is my wife Marilyn.

-**Alexandra**: Richard showed me yourphoto.
-How do you do ?
+**Alexandra**: Richard showed me your photo.
+How do you do?

 **Marilyn**: Oh yes.
 Richard told us all about you.
 It’s nice to meet you.